Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Experiments and results

 \subsection{Segmentation performance}

-For each trained architecture, the segmentation threshold was tuned on the validation set using both the topological score (optimizing topological consistency), and the segmentation loss (optimizing voxel-wise segmentation performance) for comparison.
-Optimal thresholds were applied to the test set, computing skeletons using the robust GEL skeletonization algorithm~\cite{baerentzen2020skeletonization,gel}.
-Skeleton components of size $< 5$ nodes were ignored; the radius $r=10$ was used for node matching; and the thresholds $t_{low} = 0.3$ and $t_{high} = 0.7$ were used for the component and loop score matrices.
-Segmentations were validated using both the standard, voxel-level IoU, and the topological score derived in Sec.~\ref{sec:toposcore}.
-Results are found in Table~\ref{tab:res}, where we report mean and standard deviation of patch-wise scores on the test set.
-Note that this standard deviation indicates variation in performance over different patches, not robustness over multiple training runs.
-Example segmentations for 4 example patches with the various models and their optimal thresholds (according to the topological score) are found in Fig.~\ref{fig:example_res}.
+The hyperparameter that we tuned in our experiments was the cutoff threshold applied to the outputs of the sigmoid function to make a binary segmentation.
+The thresholds of interest ranged from 0.1 to 0.9 with a 0.1 increment.
+The thresholds performing best on the validation set were applied to the test set, and then skeletons were computed using the robust GEL skeletonization algorithm (\cite{gel}).
+Skeleton components of size $< 5$ nodes were ignored; the radius $r=10$ pixels was used for node matching; and the thresholds $t_{low} = 0.3$ and $t_{high} = 0.7$ were used for the component and loop score matrices.
+The radius $r$ was chosen by visual inspection (using the training- and validation sets) of differences between ground truth- and estimated skeleta on the validation set.
+The thresholds $t_{low}$ and $t_{high}$ were similarly set by visual inspection on the validation set of those loop matching being thresholded to the values $1$ or $0$.